Country-If/FTP_Win10/FTP_upload/Readme.md

 - Python version: 3.6-3.8
 - Python lib：ftplib
 ## upload
-- change the value of "local_upload_dir", run the program and upload all the directories and files in the input directory
+- Change the value of "local_upload_dir".
+Run the program and upload all the directories and files in the input directory to the FTP server.